Lithuania: Restored statehood and occupations

-1990–present
+Since 1990

 On 11 March 1990, the Supreme Council announced the restoration of Lithuania's independence.
 After refusal to revoke the Act, Soviet forces stormed the Seimas Palace while Lithuanians defended the democratically elected Council.
 The Act, the first such declaration in the USSR, later was a model and inspiration to other Soviet republics, and strongly influenced the dissolution of the Soviet Union.

 On 11 March 1990, the Supreme Council announced the restoration of Lithuania's independence.
 Lithuania became the first Soviet-occupied state to announce the restitution of independence.
 On 20 April 1990, the Soviets imposed an economic blockade by ceasing to deliver raw materials to Lithuania.
 Domestic industry and the population started feeling the lack of fuel, essential goods, and even hot water.
 Although the blockade lasted for 74 days, Lithuania did not renounce its declaration of independence.

 Gradually, economic relations were restored.
 However, tensions peaked again in January 1991.
-Attempts were made to carry out a coup using the Soviet Armed Forces, the Internal Army of the Ministry of Internal Affairs and the USSR Committee for State Security (KGB).
-Because of the poor economic situation in Lithuania, the forces in Moscow thought the coup d'état would receive strong public support.
-People flooded to Vilnius to defend the Supreme Council of the Republic of Lithuania and independence.
-The coup ended with a few casualties and material loss.
-The Soviet Army killed 14 people and injured hundreds.
+Attempts were made to carry out a coup d'état using the Soviet Armed Forces, the Internal Army of the Ministry of Internal Affairs and the USSR Committee for State Security (KGB).
+Because of the poor economic conditions in Lithuania, the authorities in Moscow believed the coup would receive strong public support.
+However, people flocked to Vilnius to defend the Supreme Council of the Republic of Lithuania and independence.
+The coup ended with limited material losses, though the Soviet Army killed 14 people and injured hundreds.
 A large part of the Lithuanian population participated in the January Events.
-On 31 July 1991, Soviet paramilitaries killed 7 Lithuanian border guards on the Belarusian border in what became known as the Medininkai Massacre.
+On 31 July 1991, Soviet paramilitaries killed 7 Lithuanian border guards on the Soviet (Byelorussian SSR) border in what became known as the Medininkai Massacre.
 On 17 September, Lithuania was admitted to the United Nations.

 On 25 October 1992, citizens voted in a referendum to adopt the current constitution.
 On 14 February 1993, during the direct general elections, Algirdas Brazauskas became the first president after the restoration of independence.
-On 31 August 1993 the last units of the former Soviet Army left Lithuania.
+On 31 August 1993 the last units of the Russian Army left Lithuania.

 On 31 May 2001, Lithuania joined the World Trade Organization.
 Since March 2004, Lithuania has been part of NATO.
 On 1 May 2004, it became a full member of the European Union, and a member of the Schengen Agreement in December 2007.
 On 1 January 2015, Lithuania joined the eurozone and adopted the European Union's single currency.
 On 4 July 2018, Lithuania officially joined the OECD.
 On 24 February 2022, Lithuania declared a state of emergency in response to the 2022 Russian invasion of Ukraine.
 Together with seven other NATO member states, it invoked NATO Article 4 to hold consultations on security.